partykit/partykit/apps/docs/src/content/docs/reference/partykit-ai.md

         { role: "system", content: "You are a friendly assistant" }, {
           role: "user",
-          content: "What is the origin of the phrase Hello, World", },
+          content: "What is the origin of the phrase Hello, World" }
       ],
-      stream: true,
+      stream: true
     });

     return new Response(result, {
-      headers: { "content-type": "text/event-stream" },
+      headers: { "content-type": "text/event-stream" }
     });
   }
 }